hackerkid/blog3/src/pages/blog/running.md

 Then I had to walk for sometime.

-These sessions were for 2 or 3 Kilo meteres.
+These sessions were for 2 or 3 Kilo metres.

 I would then run again.